Continuation Betting Strategy in Poker (or C bet)

 a.
 Boards with aces and kings

-These are ideal to place a c-bet as most opponents are going to play with the belief that they have hit the preflop raiser.
+These are ideal for placing a c-bet, as most opponents will play with the belief that they have hit the preflop raiser.

 b.
 Flops that are unlikely to help the opponent

-These are ideal for c-betting as he is aware of his weaknesses and would rather fold than risk it.
+These are ideal for c-betting as he knows his weaknesses and would rather fold than risk them.

 When must the player avoid a c-bet?

-- If there is a high probability that the opponents on the table will call your cards, then avoid the c-bet.
-If your opponent hits the flop, he/ she is more likely to call.
-Always remember your opponent’s and your perceived range before resorting to a continuation bet.
+• If there is a high probability that the opponents on the table will call your cards, then avoid the c-bet.
+If your opponent hits the flop, they are more likely to call.
+Remember your opponent’s perceived range before resorting to a continuation bet.

-- If the flop comes down with umpteen numbers of draws, it is better for the player to check rather than use the c-bet.
+• If the flop comes down with umpteen numbers of draws, the player should check rather than use the c-bet.

-- With more the number of opponents on the table, the likelihood of getting checked is higher.
-Therefore, it is best to avoid continuation betting in such a circumstance.
+• With more opponents, the likelihood of getting checked is higher.
+Therefore, it is best to avoid continuing betting in such a circumstance.

 How much should you put at stake in a c-bet?

-Experts opine that the ideal quantum would be two third of the pot flop bet due to three main reasons –
+Experts opine that the ideal quantum would be two thirds of the pot flop bet due to three main reasons –

 a.
 It is economical and would not result in any information leak;